 While regular aerobic exercise is a good thing, excessive cardio is NOT.
 Endurance athletes (like marathoners) are at greater risk for atrial fibrillations (heart arrhythmia, or, irregular heartbeat) than non-runners.
 Why?
 Because they are at increased risk for scar tissue formation in the heart and myocardial injury to the heart, as well as high levels of inflammation (brought on by training) that may trigger cardiac events.
 In a study of competitive endurance veteran athletes (a group of men, aged 50+, all of whom had completed at least 100 marathons), researchers found that half of these longtime athletes—particularly the men who had trained the longest and hardest—showed some heart muscle scarring.

 If you’re focused and giving it your all (not socializing in between!), a 45-minute workout should suffice.
-Better yet, every 7 to 10 days, engage in High Intensity Interval Training (HIIT), short bursts of high-intensity exercise that give you more benefits in less time (eg, 20 minutes).
+Better yet, consider High Intensity Interval Training (HIIT), short bursts of high-intensity exercise that give you more benefits in less time (eg, 20 minutes).